ali-albdaer/TelegramStatisticsCollector/README.md

       - `'data/all_words_case_insensitive_freq.json'`,
       - and `'data/all_words_case_insensitive_alpha.json'`.

+## Extra Funtionality: Wordclouds (experimental)
+You can convert the json data you obtained to nice word clouds, more info can be found in [wordcloud.md](word-cloud/wordcloud.md)

 ## Disclaimer
 This project was created for fun and educational purposes.
 Please use it responsibly and ethically.
 I do not support any malicious use of this script, including but not limited to: